moggers87/django-sendfile2/README.rst

 Supported Django Versions
 =========================

-Django 1.8 to 2.2 is currently supported by this library.
+Django 1.11, 2.1, and 2.2 are currently supported by this library.

 Installation
 ============